-Tulum vs Puerto Vallarta: Which One Is Better for a Vacation in 2023?
+Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

-Tulum vs Puerto Vallarta is not a hard match since both are amazing Mexico beach destinations, and each one of them has very specific characteristics and features offering different kinds of vacations.
+Tulum vs. Puerto Vallarta is not a difficult match, as both are amazing Mexican beach destinations, each with its own unique characteristics and features, offering different kinds of vacations.

 If you don’t know much about these charming towns, be prepared for lots of authentic Mexican allure to make you fall in love the moment you set foot in either of them.

-While Puerto Vallarta is rich in history, culture, and laid-back, in Tulum you will find a laid back beach town feel where the major attraction is the thriving nature with its spectacular cenotes, the Sian Kaan reserve, the turquoise Caribean sea, and an endless white sand beach.
+While Puerto Vallarta is rich in history, culture, and laid-back, in Tulum you will find a laid-back beach town feel where the major attraction is the thriving nature with its spectacular cenotes, the Sian Kaan reserve, the turquoise Caribbean sea, and an endless white sand beach.

 In both cases, you have picturesque beaches.
 The ones in Tulum are breathtaking because of their white sands and turquoise waters, and the Puerto Vallarta beaches will leave you stunned with their rugged, rocky beauty and abundant marine life.

-Both the towns have done a good job of keeping their tradition and culture alive, but their development in them is also quite impressive.
+Both towns have done a good job of preserving their traditions and culture, but their development is also quite impressive.

-Tulum has extravagant high-end boutique lodging options and a relaxing atmosphere, while Puerto Vallarta has developed into a resort-town with upscale hotels and lots of partying.
+Tulum offers extravagant high-end boutique lodging options and a relaxing atmosphere, while Puerto Vallarta has evolved into a resort town with upscale hotels and a lively nightlife scene.

 You can already tell Tulum and Puerto Vallarta are equally splendid and worth visiting at least once.